JossWhittle/TuringMachine/README.md

 	java TuringMachine < Beaver.tur -t 100 -z

 Finally, here is an example of a Binary Adder.
-It counts upwards indefinitely
+It counts upwards indefinitely starting at the current value in the tape.
+In this case 0.

 	0